LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/testing-inheritance.rst

 .. admonition:: Question

-   Fill in the blank to test that the default constructor of ``Cat`` is called when the second constructor on ``HouseCat`` is used?
+   Fill in the blank to test that the no-argument constructor of ``Cat`` is called when the second constructor on ``HouseCat`` is used?

    Second ``HouseCat`` constructor: